 The traditional Indian weddings in which there is one ceremony called Mehendi.
 During this ceremony, the intricate design of henna is made on the palms of the bride as well as woman attendees.

 Red is considered to be a powerful color in Chinese traditions.
 In the Chinese traditional wedding a full procession, of the bride arrives in the bridal sedan.
 According to the Chinese tradition red color symbolizes love and good luck.

 According to Chinese traditions, the bride should wear a red veil to cover her face.
 And the mother of the bride holds a red umbrella over the bride’s head.
 This is believed to increase fertility in women.

 16. Unity Bowl

 In an Australian wedding ceremony, there is a tradition of a unity bowl.
-In addition to this, the guests are given stones and asked to hold them throughout the wedding ceremony.
+In addition to this, the guests are given stones and asked to hold them throughout the Wedding Cultures and wedding ceremony.

 The guests are expected to place the stones in a decorative bowl that are kept on a display afterward which will remind them of the support of their friends and family.

 According to the South African tradition, the parents of the groom and the bride bring fire from their own fireplaces to the home of the newly wedded couple.
 The flames that are given by the parents are used to ignite the fire in their own home.

 In the Mexican wedding tradition, the bride carries two bouquets during her wedding.
 One of the bouquets is for the bride while the other one is for the Virgin Mary.

 So here are all the different wedding cultures from all across the world.
 Tell us which one was your favorite or which one you will be following on your wedding day.